charlieharrysmith/charlieharrysmith/README.md

 # charlieharrysmith
-Charlie Harry Smith's Personal Site
+## Charlie Harry Smith's Personal Site Repo
+Very much a work in progress and place for experimentation...